sanjayypatel/dailynotes/README.md

 Functions:

+    "dailieshelp - outputs list of functions and their descriptions."

     "newdaily - make new notes labelled todays date.
 Will carry over uncompleted TODOs from yesterday."

     "note - will take all args, wrap in "" and echo into today's daily."